ArtARTs36/php-merge-request-linter/docs/run-in-docker.md

-## Run in Docker
+# Run in Docker

-Simple bash for run linter:
+This page contains list of commands for Docker.

+## Run lint command:

 ```shell
 docker run \